hpaluch-pil/dsPIC33CH-Curiosity-Demo/README.md

 If you have already assigned embedded PicKit programmer you can just use
 - `Run Main Project` (big green arrow icon on toolbar)

+After a while both LED1 and LED2 should be ON (forever).

 - Plase be patient - it may take some time for program to run...